Sunday: | 4:30 pm | Arrival & Welcome! | ||

 * Daily Mass is celebrated next door at St. Clement Catholic Church.
 Many groups choose to begin the day with this ½ hour Morning Mass as their Launch for the day at least once during the week.
 Neighboring churches offer some evening Mass times – contact the Director for this opportunity.

-is from after work until dinner.
+** Free time is from after work until dinner.
 Some groups choose to stop at one of two Cathedrals on the National Register of Historical Sites after work and before dinner.
 Other options include board games, cards, ping pong, foosball, air hockey, and a pool table (all at the Tau House).
 Swimming is typically available at the St Bernard City Pool during the summer months.

 *** Evening activities usually include a guest speaker on one evening; however, most evenings are free for you to choose or plan an activity on-site or around town.